JohanScheepers/flutter_conference_hub/README.md

 ## Technical Considerations:

  - Flutter:
-   - This project will Flutter for cross-platform development (Linux, Android and iOS).
+   - This project will Flutter for multiplatform development (Linux, Android and iOS).

  - State Management:
    - Riverpod